Technology/STEM Courses

 Prerequisite: Sophomore/Junior/ Senior or Algebra 1 or higher

 Are you interested in working with electronics?
 Then try Digital Electronics!
-This Project Lead the Way course is the foundation of all modern electronic devices, such as cell phones, laptops, digital cameras, or HD television.
-In this activity-based course you will get a hands-on experience with electronics.
+This course is the foundation of all modern electronic devices, such as cell phones, laptops, digital cameras, or HD television.
+In this activity-based course, you will get hands-on experience with electronics.
 You will learn how to analyze, design, and build electronic circuits that are used to control and power our digital world.
 To receive college credit, students must earn a C or better in this course.
 The instructor will provide registration information for college enrollment.

 Offered: Full Year